nightroman/FarNet/FSharpFar/README.md

 **Script environment and arguments**

-The environment variable `%FARHOME%` is set to the `fsx.exe` directory.
+The environment variable `%FARHOME%` is set appropriately based on `fsx.exe` location.
 This variable may be used in configuration files for items "portable with Far Manager".

 Script arguments specified in the command line are available as the array